-CTS 285 Systems Analysis & Design 3 0 3
+\CTS 285 Systems Analysis & Design

-Prerequisites: CIS 115 and DBA 110
+Prerequisites: C or better in CIS 115 and DBA 110

-Corequisites: CTS 289 This course introduces established and evolving methodologies for the analysis, design, and development of an information system.
+Corequisites: CTS 289

+This course introduces established and evolving methodologies for the analysis, design, and development of an information system.
 Emphasis is placed on system characteristics, managing projects, prototyping, CASE/OOM tools, and systems development life cycle phases.
 Upon completion, students should be able to analyze a problem and design an appropriate solution using a combination of tools and techniques.

-CTS 289 System Support Project 1 4 3
+\CTS 289 System Support Project

-Prerequisites: CTI 110, CTI 120, and CTS 115
+Prerequisites: C or better in CTI 110, CTI 120, and CTS 115